faryabiLab/dockerize-workflows/README.md

-# Dockerized Genomic Processing Pipelines in WDL
+# Dockerized Genomic Processing Pipelines
-Genomic data processing pipelines written in WDL making use of Docker containers to ensure stability.
-The Docker containers used are curated for usage in the Faryabi Lab processing pipelines, and can be found on [Dockerhub](https://hub.docker.com/u/faryabilab).
+Genomic data processing pipelines written in Workflow Definition Language (WDL), making use of Docker containers to ensure reproducability.
+The Docker containers used have been curated for usage in the Faryabi Lab processing pipelines, and can be found on [Dockerhub](https://hub.docker.com/u/faryabilab).

 ## Setup
 #### Dependencies